Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 **Troubleshooting Note:** If the **FIPS Encryption Enabled, Suitable FIPS Configuration,** or **HTTPS Binding** settings *Fail* during this Pre-Requisites check, click the **Fix Issues** button.
-After the tests run again, if the settings still list as “Failed,” close the installer as directed, and then re-open the Installer. **Run the installer again** and the settings should pass.
+After the tests run again, if the settings still list as "Failed," close the installer as directed, and then re-open the Installer. **Run the installer again** and the settings should pass.

 If the FIPS Encryption Enabled setting continues to fail the pre-requisite